Frederick Kaplan: POH research

 In 1994, Kaplan and his colleagues authored a publication describing a new muscoskeletal disorder, progressive osseous heteroplasia (POH).

 POH was discovered as a distinct condition when Kaplan was investigating FOP.
 Some of the patients initially diagnosed with FOP were found to have a distinctly different manifestation of symptoms, though, like FOP, the disease still resulted in heterotopic ossification (formation of bone tissue outside the skeleton).

 None of the patients had congenital abnormalities of the big toe, which is a diagnostic feature for FOP.

 All of the patients also had ossification of the skin during infancy, which did not occur in FOP.

 Also, the pattern of ossification was different in these patients, spreading in an intramembranous fashion rather than endochondral.

 Awards and honors

 In 2006, the magazine Newsweek named Kaplan as one of their "15 People Who Make America Great".

 In 2009, he was elected to the National Academy of Medicine.

 In 2017, Kaplan received the Rare Impact Award from the National Organization for Rare Disorders.

-In 2018, he received the Grand Hamdan International Award via the Sheikh Hamdan bin Rashid Al Maktoum Award for Medical Sciences for his work in medical sciences.
+In 2018, he received the Grand Hamdan International Award - Musculoskeletal Disorders via the Sheikh Hamdan bin Rashid Al Maktoum Award for Medical Sciences for his work in medical sciences.